kansil/ProFAB/README.md

             If None, train and test data will be used to train and calculate scores. (default = 0.2)
 *    -**cv**, (default: None): cross_validation which can be determined by user.
 If left None, RepeatedKFold() function will be applied for tuning.

 However, to use this way, the user has to define some files before the assignment.
-The name of the file is given in this section in detail: [datasets](import_dataset).
+The name of the file is given in this section in detail: [import_datasets](import_dataset).
 The output of this methods are:
 ```
 Model_file: Model_machine_type_protein_type.txt